material-motion/material-motion/CONTRIBUTING.md

 #### Proposing terminology changes

 Throughout the Starmap we will associate specific terminology with concepts.
 Such associations are rarely perfect, nor do we expect them to be.
-The following process is an effort to minimize the subjective nature of the expected naming discussions.
+The goal of the following process is to minimize the subjective nature of these discussions.

 If you feel that a chosen term does not effectively communicate the intended meaning, please do the following: